cspades/predi-home/README.md

 **Finals Week** - Complete the Project and fork/clone the GitHub.

+## Future Work

+Re-training a neural net is not particularly efficient.
+Is it possible to efficiently un-train a neural net, perhaps via generating data that counteracts the impact of training on a set of data?

 **Developed by Cory Ye, for the embedded systems course ECE M202A at UCLA.**